Below is a list of frequently asked questions. If you cannot find the answer to a question you have please call us at 302-856-3636 so we can help you.

 See the Student Code of Conduct in the Student Handbook for a general overview.
 Our students are held to a high standard of conduct.

 Yes.
 A traditional grading system of letter grades from A to F is used with an A being equal to a numerical grade from 93 to 100, B from 92 to 85, C from 84 to 75, D from 74 to 70, and F from 69 to 0.

 Yes.
-Students who are eligible to attend for Academic Challenge Program are provided with transportation to adn from the program.
+Students who are eligible to attend for Academic Challenge Program are provided with transportation to and from the program.

-Sussex Academy runs an after-school intramural program as well as an interscholastic sports progam during the fall, winter and spring.
-We are currently offering boys' and girls' soccer, girl's and boys' basketball, field hockey, softball, baseball, swimming, volleyball, cross country, and lacrosse.
-And, additional sports will be added as the school expands to include grades 6 through 12.
+Sussex Academy runs an after-school interscholastic sports program during the fall, winter and spring.
+We are currently offering boys' and girls' soccer, girl's and boys' basketball, field hockey, softball, baseball, swimming, volleyball, cross country, golf, and lacrosse.

 Students can participate in Chorus and Band.
 Also, students participate in clubs of their choosing such as literary magazine, science, chess, and scrapbooking.
 In addition, teachers and parents sponsor academic activities such as Math League, Science Olympiad, Technology Student Association, and Odyssey of the Mind.
 The high school also has a Student Government Association, National Honor Society, and Leo Club.
-Additional clubs and activities are being added as we expand to include grades 6 through 12.
+Additional clubs and activities are being added to address the interests of the students.

 The success of the school depends on the participation of the parents.
 In addition to having parents serve on the Board of Directors, volunteers are needed in numerous areas.
 Some of those areas include: